Frequently Asked Questions (FAQ)

 How is the Council financed?

 The Council relies on annual membership dues.
+The Council receives no government funding.

 What areas of research does the Council address?